mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### Create a custom operator

 If the built-in filter operators are not enough, creating a custom operator is an option.
-A custom operator is defined creating a `GridFilterOperator` object.
+A custom operator is defined by creating a `GridFilterOperator` object.
 This object has to be added to the `filterOperators` attribute of the `GridColDef`.

 The main part of an operator is the `getApplyFilterFn` function.
 When applying the filters, the grid will call this function with the filter item and the column on which the item must be applied.
-This function must return another function that will be called on every cell of the column to determine if the cell value satisfies the condition of the operator.
+This function must return another function that takes the cell value as an input and return `true` if it satisfies the operator condition.

 ```ts
 const operator: GridFilterOperator = {